Physical Therapy Guide to Obesity

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can find physical therapists in your area with these credentials and clinical expertise on Find a PT, a tool built by the American Physical Therapy Association.

-General tips when you're looking for a physical therapist (or any other health care provider):
+General tips when you are looking for a physical therapist (or any health care provider):

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, or other health care providers.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.
+- Be prepared to describe your symptoms in as much detail as possible during your first visit.
+Make a note of what makes your symptoms better or worse.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make informed health care decisions and prepare them for a visit with their health care provider.

 Racette SB, Deusinger SS, Deusinger RH.
 Obesity: overview of prevalence, etiology, and treatment.
 Phys Ther.
 2003;(83):3:276–288.
-Free Article.
+Article Summary Not Available.

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.

 Revised and reviewed in 2021 by Colleen Hergott, PT, DPT, board-certified clinical specialist in geriatric physical therapy, and Gina Pariser, PT, PhD, on behalf of APTA Geriatrics, an Academy of the American Physical Therapy Association.
 Authored in 2014 by Andrea Avruskin, PT, DPT.